Story Generation from Visual Inputs: Techniques, Related Tasks, and Challenges: From NLP to computer vision

 \section{From NLP to computer vision}

 \glsreset{vqa}\glsreset{nlp} This section provides an overview of areas at the intersection of computer vision and \gls{nlp} that are relevant to the topic of \gls{vsg}, namely image and video captioning and \gls{vqa}.
 These tasks share a common challenge: they require the understanding of visual content and the ability to generate text based on that visual content.
 Some of the techniques used in these tasks have been adapted to \gls{vsg}.
-Special attention is given to approaches based on deep learning architectures.